HaxeFoundation/HaxeManual/output/HaxeManual/website/target-javascript-metadata.md

-## 12.1.3 Javascript target Metatags
+## 12.1.3 Javascript target Metadata

-This is the list of Javascript specific metatags.
-For more information, see also the complete list of all [Haxe built-in metatags](cr-metadata.md).
+This is the list of Javascript specific metadata.
+For more information, see also the complete list of all [Haxe built-in metadata](cr-metadata.md).

-##### Javascript metatags
+##### Javascript metadata

- Metatag  |  Description  | Target
+ Metadata  |  Description  | Target
  --- | --- | ---
 @:expose _(?Name=Class path)_   |  Makes the class available on the <code>window</code> object or <code>exports</code> for node.js   | js